Sheihesinusslon/apps/README.md

 but I'm catching up, using lectures as well as some great free web resources like Codeacademy, FreeCodeCamp, Stepik, HackerRank and Codewars ![Codewars](https://www.codewars.com/users/Sheihesinusslon/badges/small)

-Also, currently I'm learning and doing projects on JetBrains Academy.
-During my two month free trial, I've completed 7 projects, that can be viewed here  -->  [JetBrains Projects](https://github.com/Sheihesinusslon/portfolio-apps/tree/master/JetBrains%20Projects)
+Currently I'm using my two month free trial to learn and do projects on JetBrains Academy.
+As of today, I've completed 7 projects.
+Also I'm taking part in their '30 days coding challenge'.

 My projects and finished courses are listed down bellow.